The role that good marketing and sales strategies play in the success of any consumer-driven business can’t be overstated.

 Examples of personalisation opportunities that are often under-utilised by wineries:

 A. Segmentation of email lists and personalisation of emails – sending different kinds of emails and campaigns to different groups (or segments) of people.
-For example: creating different emails for wine club and non wine club subscribers, creating a special campaign to send to high end buyers [insert any group here], etc;
+For example: creating different emails for wine club and non-wine club subscribers, creating a special campaign to send to high-end buyers [insert any group here], etc;

-B. Automated email sequences: emails that are sent automatically to subscribers based on certain actions (the sequences are triggered by these actions) such as Welcome Email series (sent to subscribers immediately after they subscribe to the business’s email list), Abandoned Cart emails (sent to customers who’ve left items in a shopping cart without purchasing), First Purchase emails (sent to customers after their first purchase to confirm they are happy), etc.
+B. Automated email sequences: emails that are sent automatically to subscribers based on certain actions (the sequences are triggered by these actions) such as the Welcome Email series (sent to subscribers immediately after they subscribe to the business’s email list), Abandoned Cart emails (sent to customers who’ve left items in a shopping cart without purchasing), First Purchase emails (sent to customers after their first purchase to confirm they are happy), etc.

 C. Personalised automated content on websites: popups that are triggered based on what page a person visits or is on (email signup popups automatically shown to those who spend longer than x seconds on a business’s site, pop-ups that appear while a customer is on the shopping cart page to remind them that if they spend x$ more they’ll receive free shipping); differently organised products (featuring the products a customer is most likely to buy) based on a customer’s buying and browsing history.